thierr26/ada-apsepp/README.md

 After cloning the repository, change directory to the repository root and issue this command:
 ```
-gprbuild -p apsepp_test.gpr
+gprbuild -p -P apsepp_test.gpr
 ```

-It creates an executable in the bin subdirectory.
+It creates an executable (test program) in the bin subdirectory.
 Use this command to run it:
 ```
 bin/apsepp_test
 ```